jacen92/forge/README.md

 Flash Ubuntu 1804 minimal Arm64 bits.
 And after boot log in with rock64 user.
 The default image will not authorize access to root from ssh so we need to update the sshd_config.
-Uncomment the section about authorized_keys and add your inside /root/.ssh/authorized_keys.
+Uncomment the section about authorized_keys and add yours inside /root/.ssh/authorized_keys.

 Installation on x86_64
 ----------------------